 World Sight Day

-2014 is the first year of the WHO Global Action Plan and IAPB encourages our members and partners to continue with our rolling theme:
+2015 is the third year of the WHO Global Action Plan and IAPB encourages our members and partners to continue with our rolling theme:

 This year, the 'Call to Action' for World Sight Day is: